kvssea/MushroomClassifier/README.md

 # MushroomClassifier

-Exploration of UCI's mushroom dataset to predict whether a mushroom is edible or poisonous.
-Implements a grid search random forest with PCA in order to arrive at the prediction.
+Exploration of UCI's mushroom dataset to with predict whether a mushroom is edible or poisonous.
+Implements a sklearn's grid search, random forest, and PCA to best approximate the appropriate classifications.